tupl-tufts/rdl/README.md

 # Static Type Checking

-As mentioned in the introduction, calling `type` with `typecheck: :now` statically type checks the body of the annotated method body against the given signature.
-If the method has already been defined, RDL will try to check the method immediately.
-Otherwise, RDL will statically type check the method as soon as it is loaded.
+As mentioned in the introduction, calling `type` with `typecheck: sym` statically type checks the body of the annotated method body against the given signature when `RDL.do_typecheck sym` is called.
+Note that at this call, all methods whose `type` call is labeled with `sym` will be statically checked.

-Often method bodies cannot be type checked as soon as they are loaded because they refer to classes, methods, and variables that have not been created yet.
-To support these cases, some other symbol can be supplied as `typecheck: sym`.
-Then when `RDL.do_typecheck sym` is called, all methods typechecked at `sym` will be statically checked.

 Additionally, `type` can be called with `typecheck: :call`, which will delay checking the method's type until the method is called.
 Currently these checks are not cached, so expect a big performance hit for using this feature.
+Finally, `type` can be called with `typecheck: :now` to check the method immediately after it is defined.
+This is probably only useful for demos.

 To perform type checking, RDL needs source code, which it gets by parsing the file containing the to-be-typechecked method.
 Hence, static type checking does not work in `irb` since RDL has no way of getting the source.
 Typechecking does work in `pry` (this feature has only limited testing) as long as typechecking is delayed until after the method is defined: